Initial Thoughts

 I rolled the cigar between, there was quite a bit of give with this cigar, mainly because of the box press style.
 Those rounded corners make it slightly more delicate, at least I think so.

-The foot is well packed, there is really dark tobacco right in the middle which looks very enticing.
+The foot is well-packed, there is really dark tobacco right in the middle which looks very enticing.
 You can see the thickness of the wrapper on the outer edge of the foot as well.
 Almost like a Connecticut Broadleaf.
 I think this Jericho Hill is ready to smoke, so let’s get on with it.

 Smoking

 Lighting it up this cigar it took right off and just started pouring out smoke.
 That thick wrapper was burning nice & slow and even from the very beginning.
-I really like the texture from the wrapper it almost acts as a grip when you’re smoking it.
+I really like the texture of the wrapper it almost acts as a grip when you’re smoking it.
 The first third burned great.
 I never had an issue throughout the entire cigar.
 I eventually nubbed this thing.
 Flawless smoking experience, just like the Las Calaveras.
 I guess those Pepin guys know a thing or two about rolling cigars…

 Flavor